yugabyte/yugabyte-db/docs/content/preview/architecture/_index.md

 ## Layered architecture

 In general, operations in YugabyteDB are split logically into 2 layers, the query layer and the storage layer.
 The query layer is responsible for handling user requests and sending the requests to the right data.
-The storage layer is responsible for optimally storing the data on disk, and manage replication and consistency.
+The storage layer is responsible for optimally storing the data on disk and managing replication and consistency.

 ![YugabyteDB Layered Architecture](/images/architecture/layered-architecture.png)